Chapter 4: Children

 If you are on a low income, you should see if you are eligible for legal aid.
 You can also get free legal advice from some community legal centres and many family lawyers will give you a free first appointment.

-The Family Law Court has tried to simplify procedures so it is easier for you to apply for orders without the assistance of a lawyer.
+The Federal Circuit and Family Court of Court of Australia has tried to simplify procedures so it is easier for you to apply for orders without the assistance of a lawyer.
 Check the court rules and case management and practice directions.
-These are available from the court registries or on the Federal Circuit and Family Court of Court of Australia website: fcfcoa.gov.au.
+These are available on the Federal Circuit and Family Court of Court of Australia website: fcfcoa.gov.au.

-While it is possible to represent yourself, it is in your interest to get advice from a lawyer and have your paperwork reviewed by a lawyer before you file paperwork in court.
+While it is possible to represent yourself, it is in your interest to get advice from a lawyer and have your paperwork reviewed by a lawyer before you file it with the court.
 It is important to see a lawyer who is experienced in family law.

 What is a ban on personal cross examination?